herzogdemeuron/rhino-toolbar-installer/README.md

 Edit the 'rhinoToolbarsConfig.json:
   * Set the 'rhinoVersionPaths for the toolbarXML and ironPythonXML according to the paths on your machine.
-  * Add the paths to the 'lib' and 'rui' for all toolbars you want to install.

 Run the install.py manually or by any other automated method.